k3jph/k3jph.github.io/family/hereditary-society-of-teachers.md

 helping countless students navigate their learning journeys.

-Mary Jane's dedication to education is emblematic of the values upheld by the Society—recognizing the importance of teachers in shaping the minds and futures of their students.
+Mary Jane's dedication to education is emblematic of the values upheld by the Society--recognizing the importance of teachers in shaping the minds and futures of their students.
 Her long-standing contribution to education forms a significant part of our family legacy, and being able to honor her through this society is deeply meaningful.